 Three Reasons to Follow the Paleo Diet

 A clean, satisfying diet

 Paleolithic humans hunted and gathered organically produced food near their homes.
-Their eating habits included about three times more fruits and vegetables than your average 21st Century American.
-Eating according to the paleo diet therefore means that instead of loading up on additives, preservatives, hormones, growth stimulants, antibiotics and pesticides, you will enjoy clean food that is rich in vitamins, minerals, antioxidants and fiber.
+Their eating habits included about three times more fruits and vegetables than your average 21st century American.
+Eating according to the paleo diet, therefore, means that instead of loading up on additives, preservatives, hormones, growth stimulants, antibiotics and pesticides, you will enjoy clean food that is rich in vitamins, minerals, antioxidants and fiber.
 You get to eat what paleo-approved foods you want, when you want to, without any calorie counting or portion controlling.
 You get to focus on eating the right foods.
-This helps you feel fuller longer – and can even help you shed unwanted weight.
+This helps you feel fuller longer – and may even help you shed unwanted weight.